 Best Red: Kenwood Vineyards Jack London Red Blend 2016

 Sommelier and wine educator Brianne Cohen recommends Kenwood Vineyards’ 2016 blend of merlot, zinfandel, and syrah to keep you warm as the weather cools: “This wine is crafted from the vineyards on Jack London's historic ranch in Sonoma,” she tells The Spruce Eats.
-“This blend epitomizes a warming red—it's serving me plentiful red fruit plus a healthy dose of spiciness from the 18 months in mostly new oak.
+“This blend epitomizes a warming red—it's serving me plentiful red fruit plus a good dose of spiciness from the 18 months in mostly new oak.
 Grab this wine with a blanket and enjoy a cold fall night on the couch!”

 Best White: The Vice Wine Viognier